-- Austin's Density Bonus policies vary greatly in regards to regulations, incentives, community benefits, and productivity. - Out of 10 policies 4 do not include a fee-in-lieu option and 6 include a partial or full fee-in-lieu option. - Regulation of the fee-in-lieu option also varies from policy to policy. - The calculation of affordable housing community benefits was not in all cases informed by an economic analysis.
+- Austin's Density Bonus policies vary greatly in regards to regulations, incentives, community benefits, and affordable housing production. - Out of 10 policies 4 do not include a fee-in-lieu option and 6 include a partial or full fee-in-lieu option. - Regulation of the fee-in-lieu option also varies from policy to policy. - Economic analysis did not inform calculation of affordable housing or community benefits across all policies